 Aimek leaned over the edge, above the stormy sea that flooded the beach overnight.
 He couldn’t see anything.
-And even if he could, he would never be able to climb these rocky walls as the ones who played there as kids do.
+And even if he could, he would never be able to climb those rocky walls like the ones who played there as kids did.

 Something was wrong, but the fear of losing his beloved didn’t allow Aimek to think clearly.
-He stepped on the slippery stones and fell down after a few steps, right into the dark, cold waves that drain warmth and life from human body in minutes.
+He stepped on the slippery stones - or maybe someone pushed him, he wasn’t sure - and fell, right into the dark, cold waves that drain warmth and life from human body in minutes.
 His scream got lost in the roar of the sea.

-“This purple moss of yours doesn’t grow there, Aimek,” he said sternly.
+“That purple moss of yours doesn’t grow here, Aimek,” he said sternly.
 “You should’ve died hundreds of years ago, by all laws of nature and justice.
-You had no right to meddle in our age’s fate, in mine and Elie’s life!”
-He fell silent, his gaze upon the constantly moving dark waves.
-Flame of triumph died in this chest, sadness filling it as swiftly as cold water.
-“I am sorry, teacher.
+You had no right to meddle in our age’s fate, in my and Elie’s life!”
+He fell silent, his gaze fixed upon the constantly moving dark waves.
+The flame of triumph had suddenly died in this chest and now sadness, as cold as sea water, was filling it as swiftly.
+“I am sorry, my teacher, my friend.
 I did what I had to.
 You lingered too long among the living… I… I will keep my promise about the ships”.

-With this, Rikter turned his his back to the sea and walked away.
+With this, Rikter turned his back to the sea and walked away.

 The morning came, damp and cold.

-“Elie… I came to tell you…” Rikter, a guy who could climb a steep cliff without missing a beat, tripped over the threshold as he said this.
+“Elie… I came to tell you…” Rikter, a guy who could climb any cliff without missing a beat, tripped over the threshold as he said that.

-“What happened, Rick?”
+“What happened, Rik?”
 Elie jumped out of the bench she slept on.
 Half-dressed, her hair unbraided, she looked like a helpless baby bird.
 She shook Rikter by the shoulder, demanding: “Tell me, now!”

 “Aimek… he is dead…”

 The iceman’s skin was as white as snow, drained of life completely.
-Beside him, hungry birds bobbed on the waves, preening their feathers and bickering, but not daring to approach the food yet.
+Beside him, hungry birds bobbed on the waves, preening their feathers and bickering, but for some reason not daring to approach the food yet.

-“Elie, listen,” he said in a whisper, voice caught in his throat.
-“It’s not good that he is there, in the water… and you are cold, too… Let me move him away from the sea”.
+“Elie, listen,” he said in a whisper, his voice caught in his throat.
+“It’s not right that he is there, in the water… and you are cold, too… Let me move him away from the sea”.

 Elie fell silent.
 She no longer cried, just sobbed quietly, tears rolling down her cheeks.
 She stood up and made a few steps towards the dry sand.